Sport in Barcelona: FC Barcelona

 The Camp Nou, the largest stadium in Europe.

 FC Barcelona is a sports club best known worldwide for its football team, one of the largest in the world and second richest football club in the world.
 It has 74 national honours (46 runners-up) and 16 continental (10 runners-up) trophies, including five UEFA Champions Leagues (3 runners-up) and three FIFA Club World Cups (1 runners-up).
 Additionally, it is the only men's club in the world to accomplish a sextuple.
 FC Barcelona also has teams in the Spanish basketball ACB league (Regal FC Barcelona), the handball ASOBAL league (FC Barcelona Handbol), and the roller hockey league (FC Barcelona Hoquei), all of them winners of the highest European competitions.
 The club's museum is the second most visited in Catalonia.
 Twice a season, FC Barcelona and cross-town rivals RCD Espanyol contest in the local derby in La Liga, while its basketball section has its own local derby in Liga ACB with nearby Joventut Badalona.
 Barcelona also has other clubs in lower categories, like CE Europa and UE Sant Andreu.

 RCD Espanyol

-Reial Club Deportiu Espanyol de Barcelona, or simply RCD Espanyol, is a sports club best known for its football team.
+Reial Club Deportiu Espanyol de Barcelona, or RCD Espanyol, is a football club.
 In 1928, Espanyol became a founding member of La Liga, and in 1929, the football team won their first Copa del Rey.
 Espanyol has completed the highest number of seasons in La Liga without actually winning the title.

-The team has qualified eight times for the UEFA Cup (including the 2006–07 qualification following the 2006 Spanish Cup win) and reached the final in 1988, losing to Bayer Leverkusen of then-West Germany on penalty kicks (3–2).
+The team has qualified eight times for the UEFA Cup and reached the final in 1988, losing to Bayer Leverkusen of then-West Germany on penalty kicks (3–2).